 The bezel was carefully designed to ideally fulfil its function.
 Rolex developed a bezel rotation system with a spring that allows the bezel to be turned crisply and securely in either direction and locate with a positive click in each of the 24 different hour positions.
 The bezel can be turned with ease thanks to its knurled edge, which offers excellent grip.

-BEZEL WITH CERACHROM INSERTThe bidirectional rotatable bezel of the GMT-Master II is equipped with a 24-hour graduated two- colour Cerachrom insert.
-The insert, patented by Rolex, is made of an extremely hard and corrosion- resistant ceramic; it is virtually scratchproof, and its colours are unaffected by ultraviolet rays.
+The bidirectional rotatable bezel of the GMT-Master II is equipped with a 24-hour graduated monobloc two-colour Cerachrom insert.
+The insert, patented by Rolex, is made of extremely hard ceramics; it is virtually scratchproof, and its colours are unaffected by ultraviolet rays.
 The moulded, recessed numerals and graduations are coated with gold or platinum using a PVD (Physical Vapour Deposition) process.
 Over and above its functions and its intrinsic technical assets, the GMT-Master II bezel contributes to the model’s strong visual identity.

 In 2013, Rolex broke new ground when it introduced its first single-piece, two-colour ceramic bezel insert – blue on one half and black on the other – on an Oystersteel version of the GMT-Master II.
 A year later, it unveiled the two-colour bezel insert in red and blue ceramic, on a GMT-Master II in 18 ct white gold.
 In 2018, the brand presented its latest innovation, a two-colour bezel insert in brown and black ceramic, on two variants of the GMT-Master II – one in 18 ct Everose gold and the other in an Everose Rolesor version (combining Oystersteel and 18 ct Everose gold).
 These Cerachrom inserts blend the technical performance of high-technology ceramic with the iconic aesthetics of the original GMT-Master.

-The oscillator has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
+The oscillator of calibre 3285 has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
 It is held firmly in place by a height-adjustable traversing bridge enabling very stable positioning to increase shock resistance.
 The oscillator is also fitted on high-performance Paraflex shock absorbers, designed and patented by Rolex.

 Calibre 3285 has an optimized version of the blue Parachrom hairspring, manufactured by Rolex in an exclusive paramagnetic alloy.
 Insensitive to magnetic fields, the Parachrom hairspring offers great stability in the face of temperature variations and remains up to 10 times more precise than a traditional hairspring in case of shocks.
 It is equipped with a Rolex overcoil, ensuring its regularity in any position.